Young’s 27 points sends Iowa St. past Oklahoma St. 89-82

 ”I think I was just being really aggressive,” said Young, whose previous career-high of 18 points was on Feb.
 15, 2017 against Kansas State. ”I figured I’d just go out as hard as I can.”

-Lindy Waters III led Oklahoma State with 14 points and Cameron McGriff had nine rebounds.
+Lindy Waters led Oklahoma State with 14 points and Cameron McGriff had nine rebounds.

 ”I quite honestly thought the difference in the game, the key to the game was Solomon Young,” Cowboys coach Mike Boynton said. ”He gave us a different look that we obviously didn’t have an answer for most of the night.